What Is NN CalculatorΒΆ

 The image below shows a layout of the main functionalities in NN Calculator.

-manually changing coefficients.
+Furthermore, the datasets can be modified by adding multiple levels of noise or nine embedding types of trojans via slide bars.
 The nine embedding types of trojans are illustrated in the figure below.

 The main operations on datasets and NN are train, inference, inefficiency, and robustness calculations with their corresponding mean squared error (MSE) for training, testing and inference sub-sets, neuron state histograms, and derived measurement statistics.
-Furthermore, one can perform NN model averaging and dataset regeneration in order to study variability over multiple training sessions and random data perturbations.

 The remaining settings are viewed as characteristics of datasets (noise, trojan), parameters of NN modeling algorithm (Learning Rate, Activation Function, Regularization, Regularization Rate), and parameters of NN training algorithm (Train to Test Ratio, Batch Size).
 In order to keep track of all settings, one can save all NN parameters and NN coefficients, as well as all inefficiency and robustness analytical results.